MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound.md

 RoboRaid is a high-energy shooter for HoloLens.
 The following case study describes the design choices made to ensure spatial audio was used to fullest dramatic effect: [Sound design for RoboRaid](case-study-using-spatial-sound-in-roboraid.md).

 ## Spatialization
 Spatialization adds a sense of direction to spatial audio.
 When using a 7.1 home theater setup, spatialization is as simple as panning between loud speakers.
-But mixed reality is experienced over headphones, and it's essential to use a technology like HRTFs for accuracy and comfort.
+But mixed reality is experienced over headphones, and with headphones it's essential to use a technology like HRTFs for accuracy and comfort.
 Windows offers several spatialization technologies depending on the device, and HoloLens2 includes hardware acceleration of HRTF-based spatialization.

 <br>

 >[!VIDEO https://www.youtube.com/embed/aB3TDjYklmo]

 ### Should I spatialize?
 Many sounds in mixed reality applications benefit from spatialization, which takes a sound out of the listener's head and places it in the world.
-Refer to [Spatial Sound Design](spatial-sound-spatialization.md) for suggestions on the most effective uses of spatialization in your application.
+Refer to [Spatial Sound Design](spatial-sound-design.md) for suggestions on the most effective uses of spatialization in your application.

 ### Spatializer personalization
 HRTFs manipulate the level and phase differences between ears across the frequency spectrum.
 They're based on physical models and measurements of human head, torso, and ear shapes (pinnae).
 Our brains respond to these differences to give rise to a perception of direction in sound.